-Our board of directors determined the estimated per share NAV by (i) utilizing the appraised values of our real estate property investments and adding our other assets comprised of cash, restricted cash, tenant and other receivables, distribution receivable and other assets less other liabilities which includes accounts payable and accrued expenses, due to affiliates, other liabilities and distributions payable; (ii) subtracting the values of our debt obligations, as well as amounts related to noncontrolling interests; and (iii) dividing the total by 229 million common shares outstanding, resulting in an estimated per share NAV of \$6.40.
-As described above, the appraised values of our real estate property investments and the values of our debt obligations were determined as of September 30, 2013.
-The values of the other tangible assets and liabilities described above were determined based on their cost as of September 30, 2013 and included certain pro forma adjustments primarily related to: (i) the issuance of additional shares of our common stock through our dividend reinvestment plan on October 1, 2013; (ii) shares redeemed pursuant to our share redemption plan on October 1, 2013; and (iii) the anticipated effect of the dissolution of our joint venture with Weingarten Realty Investors, or Weingarten, which is expected to be completed prior to December 31, 2013 and is expected to be effected by distributing certain properties to us and Weingarten.
-Other than those adjustments described above, we did not make additional adjustments related to our actual or anticipated operations for the period from October 1, 2013 through December 31, 2013.
+Our board of directors determined the estimated per share NAV by (i) utilizing the appraised values of our real estate property investments and adding our other assets comprised of cash, restricted cash, tenant and other receivables, distribution receivable and other assets less other liabilities which includes accounts payable and accrued expenses, due to affiliates, other liabilities and distributions payable; (ii) subtracting the values of our debt obligations, as well as amounts related to noncontrolling interests; and (iii) dividing the total by 225 million common shares outstanding, resulting in an estimated per share NAV of \$6.50.
+As described above, the appraised values of our real estate property investments and the values of our debt obligations were determined as of September 30, 2014.
+The values of the other tangible assets and liabilities described above were determined based on their cost as of September 30, 2014 and included certain pro forma adjustments primarily related to: (i) the issuance of additional shares of our common stock through our dividend reinvestment plan on October 1, 2014; (ii) shares redeemed pursuant to our share redemption plan on October 1, 2014; and (iii) certain closing costs and debt prepayment penalties.
+Other than those adjustments described above, we did not make additional adjustments related to our actual or anticipated operations for the period from October 1, 2014 through December 31, 2014.
 Additionally, the calculation of the estimated per share NAV excluded certain items on our unaudited balance sheet that were determined to have no future value or economic impact on the valuation.
-Examples of such items include receivables related to straight-line rental revenue.
+Examples of such items include receivables related to straight-line rental revenue, deferred leasing costs and deferred financing costs.
 Other items were excluded because they were already considered elsewhere in the valuation.
-Examples of such items include intangible lease assets and liabilities related to our real estate property investments and costs incurred for capital expenditures that were considered in the appraised values of our real estate property investments and the fair values of interest rate swaps, as they were considered in the valuation of our debt.
+Examples of such items include intangible lease assets and liabilities related to our real estate property investments, costs incurred for capital expenditures that were considered in the appraised values of our real estate property investments and the fair values of interest rate swaps, as they were considered in the valuation of our debt.